Congo Arab war

-The Congo–Arab War (also known as the Congolese–Arab War, Belgo–Arab War or Arab Wars) was fought in Central Africa between the forces of Belgian King Leopold II's Congo Free State and various Zanzibari Arab slave traders led by Sefu bin Hamid, Tippu Tip's son.
-It was a proxy war in eastern Congo from 1892 to 1894, with most of the fighting being done by native Congolese, who aligned themselves with either side and sometimes switched sides.
+The Congo Arab war was a colonial war between the Congo Free State and Arab-Swahili warlords associated with the Indian Ocean slave trade in the eastern regions of the Congo Basin between 1892 and 1894.

-The war was caused by Leopold and the Arabs contending for the control of Congo's wealth.
+The war was caused by the Free State and the Arabs contending for the control of regional resources.
 The war ended in January 1894 with a victory of Leopold's Force Publique.
-Initially, King Leopold II collaborated with the Arabs.
-Still, competition struck over the control of ivory and the topic of Leopold II's humanitarian pledges to the Berlin Conference to end slavery.
+Initially, the Free State collaborated with the Arabs.
+Still, competition struck over the control of ivory and the topic of the humanitarian pledges given by Leopold II, King-Sovereign of the Congo Free State, to the Berlin Conference to end slavery.
 Leopold II's stance turned confrontational against his once-allies.
 The war against the Swahili-Arab economic and political power was presented as a Christian anti-slavery crusade.

 Prelude

-In 1886, while Tippu Tip was in Zanzibar, a dispute arose between a fort at Stanley Falls of Tippu Tip, and a smaller, nearby Congo Free State fort led by Walter Deane and a Lt.
-Dubois.
-Tip's men at the Stanley Falls fort alleged that Deane had stolen a slave woman from an Arab officer, but Deane asserted that the girl had fled after being badly beaten by her master, and that he had only offered her refuge.
+In 1886, while Tippu Tip was in Zanzibar, a dispute arose between Tippu Tip's fort at Stanley Falls (modern-day Boyoma Falls) and a smaller, nearby Congo Free State fort led by Walter Deane and Lieutenant Dubois.
+Tip's men at the Stanley Falls fort alleged that Deane had stolen an enslaved woman from an Arab officer, but Deane asserted that the girl had fled after being badly beaten by her master, and that he had only offered her refuge.

-Tippu Tip's men attacked the fort — the Congo Free State fort was defended by the two officers, eighty Nigerian Hausas and sixty local militiamen — and after a four-day siege, the defenders ran out of ammunition and fled, abandoning the fort.
-The Free State did not counterattack, and Tippu Tip began to move more men into the Congo, including several Arab slaver captains and some Congolese leaders, e.g. Gongo Lutete.
+Tippu Tip's men attacked the fort which was defended by the two officers, eighty Nigerian Hausas and sixty local militiamen — and after a four-day siege, the defenders ran out of ammunition and fled, abandoning the fort.
+The Free State did not counterattack, and Tippu Tip began to move more men into the Congo, including several Arab slaver captains and some Congolese leaders, e.g. Ngongo Lutete.

 Initially, Congo Free State's authority was relatively weak in Congo's eastern regions.
 In early 1887, Henry Morton Stanley arrived in Zanzibar and proposed that Tippu Tip (nom de guerre — his real name was Hamad bin Muhammad bin Juma bin Rajab el Murjebi) be made governor (wali) of the Stanley Falls District in the Congo Free State.
 Both Leopold II and Barghash bin Said agreed.
 On February 24, 1887, Tippu Tip accepted.
 Tippu Tip agreed to submit to Congo Free State's authority and to allow a Congo Free State Resident by his side to help him govern this territory in a system of indirect rule which was patterned after those employed by other European colonial powers in Africa and Asia.
 The territory borders were the Aruwimi and the Lualaba rivers.